 Gemini 3 Flash vs GPT-5.4 Mini on magicdoor.ai (2026): Lowest Cost or Better Tooling?

-If you are choosing between Gemini 3 Flash and GPT-5.4 Mini on magicdoor.ai, the useful question is not which logo you prefer.
-It is whether you want the cheapest strong first pass or the lower-cost OpenAI option with code interpreter support.
+If you are choosing between Gemini 3 Flash and GPT-5.4 Mini on magicdoor.ai, the decision is simple: start with the cheaper Google model when cost matters most, and switch to the OpenAI model when the task needs code interpreter support.

 Full pricing details: /resources/getting-started/model-cost.